jump1945/mindusty-map-logic/README.md

 # map information

-mindusty map is user-created map, is stored in .bin format.
+mindusty map is user-created map, is stored in `.msav` format.

 ## map 1 : center point